-One of the prime features of running your applications on Kubernetes is to be able to scale your cluster without your intervention based on the current workload.
+One of the primary features of running your applications on Kubernetes is the ability to scale your cluster without your intervention based on the current workload.

 In Kubernetes, one can scale:

-• the Pods horizontally by raising and lowering the number of Pods in a deployment using the Horizontal Pod Autoscaler (See the test down below for an example)
+• the pods horizontally by raising and lowering the number of pods in a deployment using the Horizontal Pod Autoscaler

-Here we will describe the Cluster Autoscaler option.
+First, we will describe the cluster Autoscaler option.

 Prerequisites